chcdatabase/white-paper/docs/3_origins_goals.md

 ## Goals

 The CHCD is a graph database that focuses on geographic and relational connections.
 It utilizes the open-source and industry leading graph database platform [Neo4j](https://neo4j.com/).
 This section provides information on graph database basics and the general design of the database itself.

----

-## Outcomes
-Graph databases mimic the natural relationships that exist in the real world; their structures often look like what you might draw on a white board when trying to describe how things are related.
-It is helpful to keep this basic framework in mind when devising spreadsheets for data collection.